Maksasj/bebone/README.md

   <img align="left" src="https://github.com/Maksasj/bebone/blob/master/docs/images/tmpLogo.png" width="288px">

   # Bebone
-  Bebone - Is a C++ game development engine/frame work.
+  Bebone - Is a frame work/engine aimed for flexible and comfortable game development, written in C++.

-  *Note serialization api depeneds on [nlohmann/json](https://github.com/nlohmann/json) library*
+  In other words Bebone is a set of useful game development libraries, written and integrated in Bebone frame work ecosystem.

-  > Bebone is not a new javascript framework btw !
+  > Bebone is not a new javascript framework btw, this time it is and game development one !

   Cool looking widgets
   <img src="https://img.shields.io/github/stars/Maksasj/bebone" alt="stars">